junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Anakin narrows his eyes, "Are you?
 Then why are you still standing here, instead of, I don't know, kill me or something?
 You do know if you arrest us, the only ending for any of us is death, right?"

 Obi-Wan averts his gaze.
 "Maybe I heard some of you talking, maybe I'm generous enough to spare you this time, but don't mistake it for weak or pardoning from the Empire.
-If there is anyone else from the Empire knows about this, about you, then you're doomed.
+If anyone else from the Empire knows about this, about you, then you're doomed.
 All of you are."

 "But not you."
 A small grin sprouts at the tip of Anakin's lips.
 "I know you're different."